Open-CMSIS-Pack/cmsis-toolbox/docs/MCUXpressoConfig.md

 ## Overview

-[STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html) (CubeMX) is a graphical tool for configuration of a STM32 device or board.
+The [MCUXpresso Config Tool](https://www.nxp.com/configtools) is a graphical tool for configuration of a NXP device or board.
 CubeMX generates C code for project and peripheral initialization based on user settings.
 Depending on the device configuration related drivers are added to the user application.
 The CMSIS-Toolbox interacts with CubeMX using the [generic interface for generators](build-operation.md#generator-integration).

-The `component: Device:CubeMX` connects a *csolution project* to CubeMX.
+The `component: Device:Config Tools` connects a *csolution project* to CubeMX.
 This component imports the CubeMX generated files for a selected `device:` or `board:` using the [generator import file](YML-CBuild-Format.md#generator-import-file) (`*.cgen.yml`).
 This `*.cgen.yml` file is similar to a [software layer](build-overview.md#software-layers) but managed by CubeMX and should be not modified directly.

 An example project created with CubeMX can be found in [**csolution-examples/CubeMX**](https://github.com/Open-CMSIS-Pack/csolution-examples/tree/main/CubeMX).